 A: Yes, enrollees are responsible for the cost of all co-payments, deductibles, out-of-network charges, and the cost of non-covered services.

-A: Once the applicant is determined to be eligible, the coverage generally becomes effective on the first day of the month following the date that ICHIA received the completed application packet from ISHIP.
+A: Once the applicant is determined to be eligible, the coverage generally becomes effective on the first day of the month following the date of the eligibility determination...

 A: Eligibility is reviewed annually.
 Each year, the applicant, or person(s) responsible for the applicant, will receive a letter requesting the submission of the previous year’s signed income tax return and relevant W-2 forms, written verification of any IRS extension(s), or proof of lack of income.
 Other documentation may also be requested to verify current residency, age, health care coverage, living expenses, and current cost of factor.